 When she didn't respond, Dimitri half-laughed, "That question was rhetorical."

 After a moment, Anya exhaled long and hard and a childlike quality crept into her voice.
 "Is Vlad okay?"

 "He will be."
 Not for the first time, Dimitri was surprised by how quickly a kinship seemed to have been forged between Anya and Vladimir.
-He knew Vladimir was the only reason Anya wasn't really putting up a fight with Dimitri now.
+He knew Vladimir was the only reason Anya wasn't putting up a real fight with Dimitri now.